Växjö

 Växjö ([ˈvɛ̂kːɧøː]) is a city and the seat of Växjö Municipality, Kronoberg County, Sweden.
-It had 70,489 inhabitants (2019) out of a municipal population of 95,995 (2021).
-It is the administrative, cultural, and industrial centre of Kronoberg County and the episcopal see of the Diocese of Växjö and the location of Växjö Cathedral.
-The town is home to Linnaeus University.
+As of 2023, it had 74,052 inhabitants, out of a total 98,280 municipal residents (2025).
+It is the administrative, cultural, and industrial centre of Kronoberg County and the episcopal see of the Diocese of Växjö, with Växjö Cathedral at its heart.
+The city is also home to Linnaeus University.

 Etymology

-The city's name is believed to be constructed from the words väg ("road") and sjö ("lake"), meaning the road over the frozen Växjö Lake that farmers used in the winter to get to the marketplace which later became the city.
+The city's name is believed to be derived from the words väg ("road") and sjö ("lake"), meaning the road over the frozen Växjö Lake that farmers used in the winter to get to the marketplace which later became the city.

 History

 In contrast to what was believed a century ago, there is no evidence of a special pre-Christian significance of the site.
 The pagan cultic center of Värend may have been located at Hov, a nearby village.

-An episcopal see since the 11thcentury, the city did not get its city charter until 1342, when it was issued by Magnus Eriksson.
-The cathedral of St Sigfrid dates from about 1300, and has been subsequently restored.
-Otherwise, during the Middle Ages, Växjö did not have many pious institutions.
-A Franciscan monastery was established in 1485.
-A hospital of the Holy Ghost was first mentioned in 1318.
-In the 14th century Växjö got its first school, Växjö katedralskola.
-In 1643 it received gymnasium status.
+Växjö became the seat of a diocese in the late 1160s, when it was separated from the Diocese of Linköping.
+The new diocese covered only the five districts of Värend and was established in a settlement that at the time lacked urban character.
+Its foundation has been linked to the cult of Saint Sigfrid, who was venerated as Växjö’s patron saint.
+Around this time, a stone church dedicated to Sigfrid and John the Baptist was built, forming the basis of what later became Växjö Cathedral.
+The city received its first charter in 1342, issued by Magnus Eriksson.
+During the Middle Ages, Växjö had relatively few religious institutions: a hospital of the Holy Ghost was first mentioned in 1318, and a Franciscan monastery was established in 1485.
+The city’s first school, Växjö katedralskola, was founded in the 14th century and granted gymnasium status in 1643.

 At the beginning of Gustav Eriksson's war of liberation, the peasantry joined forces, under the guidance of the union-hostile bishop Ingemar Pedersson, with the mountain men and peasantry of Dalarna, Hälsingland, and Gästrikland, who urged fidelity to their leader Gustav Eriksson.
 During the Dacke War, a peasant uprising, the city was under the authority of Nils Dacke and his supporters from the summer of 1542 until after New Year 1543.

 Several times during the Northern Wars and the Scanian Wars, and thereafter, the city was affected by fire (in 1277, 1516, 1570, 1612, 1658, 1690, 1749, 1753, 1799, 1838 and 1843).
 After the last fire in 1843, when 1,140 citizens were rendered homeless, Växjö received its current street plan.

 Modern times

-The Barbarella nightclub was opened in the 1970s.
 Växjö is the city in which the photograph "A Woman Hitting a Neo-Nazi With Her Handbag" was taken in 1985 by Hans Runesson.

-In its December 2015 report, Police in Sweden placed the Växjö district Araby in the most severe category of urban areas with high crime rates.
-During 2015 Växjö suffered a series of arson incidents.
+In its December 2015 report, Police in Sweden classified the Araby district of Växjö in the most severe category of urban areas with high crime rates.